History of the Free Will Problem

 "the succession of random selections among equiprobable alternatives is meant to be a continuing reminder (a mental or neurological representation) of the fact that the reason sets of other persons are to be treated equally."

-With Robert Kane we come to the end of the failed suggestions for a two-stage process of quantum randomness followed by a determined choice.
-Kane explains that the main reason for failure is "locating the master switch and the mechanism of amplification...We do not know if something similar goes on in the brains of cortically developed creatures like ourselves, but I suspect it must if libertarian theories are to succeed." (p.168)
+"locating the master switch and the mechanism of amplification...We do not know if something similar goes on in the brains of cortically developed creatures like ourselves, but I suspect it must if libertarian theories are to succeed." (p.168)

-In addition, Kane claims that the major criticism of indeterminist libertarian models is explaining the power to choose or do otherwise in "exactly the same conditions," something he calls "dual rational self-control."
+Kane claims that the major criticism of all indeterminist libertarian models is explaining the power to choose or do otherwise in "exactly the same conditions," something he calls "dual rational self-control."
 Given that A was the rational choice, how can one defend doing B under exactly the same circumstances?
 (Kane, 1985, p.59) Kane is concerned that such a "dual power" is arbitrary, capricious, and irrational.

 Apart from the fact that information-rich systems with a history are never in the exact same conditions, and ignoring the fact that random alternative possibilities are unlikely to repeat, an adequately determined will would very likely make the same choice, for the same reasons, from the same set of alternate possibilities.
 But it might on the other hand exercise its irrational prerogative!
 We humans are unpredictable, which makes us occasionally capricious and arbitrary.
 Why the problem?